01 of 10

 The Most Popular Places for Destination Weddings

-If you and your sweetheart are thinking about exchanging vows on a tropical beach or other exciting location away from home, you might be curious as to which wedding destinations are most popular.
-According to Bud Carmichael, the founder of DestinationWeddings.com, a travel agency that helps couples plan their wedding away, these are the top destinations his company books.
+If you and your sweetheart are thinking about exchanging vows on a tropical beach or another exciting location away from home, you might be curious as to which wedding destinations are most popular.
+According to Bud Carmichael, the founder of DestinationWeddings.com, a travel agency that helps couples plan their weddings away, these are the top destinations his company books.
 They appear in order of popularity.Continue to 2 of 10 below.

 02 of 10

 South of the border, Mexico entices couples with its warm, sunny weather, colorful culture, extensive coastline, spicy cuisine, and a wide choice of accommodations.